 We have been developing a baseline monitoring programme of at least monthly water samples, supported by a more reactive programme in relation to high rainfall events.
 A reactive monitoring programme in response to wet weather and other trigger events, will help to fill in gaps in the monitoring protocol to gain a more complete picture.
 Flow and water level monitoring will be undertaken alongside this to gather further information on nutrient loads being discharged into Morecambe Bay.
 This will be supported by visual surveys, including an assessment of litter, as well as general monitoring of river health such as training volunteers in using riverflies to assess water quality.Volunteers will be key in delivering this, particularly with reactive rainfall events.
 Water quality samples will be taken at 6-7 locations including the outfall to the bay.
 We will be analysing for both faecal coliforms and phosphate.

 Our local partners are; Arnside and Silverdale AONB, United Utilities, Environement Agency and the Morecambe Bay Partnership.

-We will also be working alongside Lune Rivers Trust and Lancaster Environment Centre to sample microplastics in the water column.
+We have been working alongside Lune Rivers Trust and Lancaster Environment Centre to sample microplastics in the water column.
 Our programme will complement the one being undertaken by Lune Rivers Trust, with samples being taken at the same time as the water quality samples.
 This will support the work of Morecambe Bay Partnership and Wyre Rivers Trust who are looking at plastics in sediments and fish respectively.